ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-animated-deep-learning.md

 - a Sigmoid squashes the input to the range 0, 1
 - a Tanh squashes the input to the range 0, 1

-The output of the activation function is then sent as input to all neurons (also known as nodes or units) in the next layer.  **This is where the fully connected layer gets it's name from - each layer is fully connected to the layers before & after it**.
+The output of the activation function is then sent as input to all neurons (also known as nodes or units) in the next layer.  **This is where the fully connected layer gets it's name from - each node is fully connected to the nodes in the layers before & after it**.

 For the first layer, the node gets it's input from the data being fed into the network (each data point is connected to each node).
 For last layer, the output is the prediction of the network.